Motomami: Critical reception

 Motomami was met with widespread acclaim from music critics, who often commended the album's experimentation and genre-bending sounds.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 94 based on 17 reviews, indicating "universal acclaim", making it the site's highest-rated album of 2022 and placing it as their 16th best album of all time.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 94 based on 17 reviews, indicating "universal acclaim", making it the site's highest-rated album of 2022 and placing it as their 17th best album of all time.
 Aggregator AnyDecentMusic? gave it 8.5 out of 10, based on their assessment of the critical consensus.

 In a five-star review, Diego Ortiz of Rolling Stone en Español wrote that Motomami "redefines the concept of the mainstream with its abstract sound exploration, where borders and genres are completely blurred.
 Undoubtedly, it is one of the boldest and most daring productions of recent years and which in turn paves a new path of almost infinite possibilities."
 Brittany Spanos of the same outlet's American edition characterized its sounds as "innovative" and "daring".
 Mark Richardson of The Wall Street Journal agrees, writing, "...for Rosalía, this future-forward strain of pop is swirled together with rap, the Caribbean style reggaetón, dance, and, of course, flamenco—here, folk guitars collide with otherworldly digital processing.
 She's a visionary in the mode of M.I.A. or Madonna, one who uses her mainstream perch to push music in new directions."
 Thom Jurek of AllMusic described the record as "provocative and risky as it is creative.
 It showcases Rosalía as a master, twisting together the contradictory strands of Latin and Anglo pop with traditional and vanguard forms and fresh sounds into a gloriously articulated radical approach that makes for obsessive listening."
 Nathan Evans of The Quietus wrote that Motomami "darts away from the angelic image of Rosalía's previous work, stirring the cauldron to create an outlandish, genre-hopping revision of herself."

 Pitchfork crowned Motomami with its "Best New Music" honor, with Julianne Escobedo Shepherd writing, "It feels rare to hear an album that's so experimental, that aspires to stretch itself out across genres and play with form, and that attains exactly what it sets out to achieve.
 Rosalía was already a formidable singer, but here she also sounds like she learned that with global superstardom comes the freedom to set her own agenda."

 Accolades

-Motomami received a nomination for the Best Latin Rock or Alternative Album at the 65th Annual Grammy Awards.
+Motomami received a nomination for the Best Latin Rock or Alternative Album at the 65th Annual Grammy Awards and won in the category.
 However, its omission in the Album of the Year category was dubbed a "glaring absence that shows that the Recording Academy still has a lot to learn about music in other languages" by Rolling Stone's Brittany Spanos.
 Other outlets considered the omission surprising or a "snub" as well, including The New York Times, Yahoo!
 Entertainment, and W.